Write-off a vehicle

 |Personal Property Securities Register (PPSR)|

-Timely reporting of hazards from the community is vital to maintaining our road network and associated infrastructure.
+Timely reporting of incidents from the community may represent vital information to identify weaknesses in the bicycle network and enable future improvement.

-The driver of a vehicle and/or rider of a bicycle must report a traffic crash when the incident occurred on a road or any place commonly used by the public, e.g. car parks and the:
+The driver of a vehicle and/or rider of a bicycle must report a traffic crash to the Police when the incident has occurred on a road or any place commonly used by the public (e.g. car parks) and the:

 - Incident resulted in bodily harm to any person.